ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/function-multiversioning/examples.md

 	ret
 ```

-This is the default version of `foo`:
+This is the default version of `sumPosEltsScaledByIndex`:
 ```
 	.section	.rodata.cst16,"aM",@progbits,16
 	.p2align	4, 0x0